 Trust & Transparency

-The CLA sees lending in Canada as a continuum from non-bank through to bank lending: there is a spectrum of risk that the market services.
-The goal is to nurture borrowers towards more cost-effective loans as they build their credit score through regular loan repayment.
-The entire market benefits when all Canadians have access to credit.
+The CLA sees lending in Canada as a continuum from non-bank through to bank lending.
+There is a spectrum of risk that the market services: the goal is to nurture borrowers towards more cost-effective loans as they build their credit score through regular loan repayment.

 Regulation & The Market